sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 After you choose your starting moves, Choose 2 items
  * a weapon is a popular choice.
 Unarmed, your attack power will be 1d2
  * You may choose 1 magical item
- * Without studying the Use A Magic Item move, it's still possible to use magic items.
+   * Note, even without studying the Use A Magic Item move, it's still possible to use magic items.

 ## Carrying Items Reduces Speed